 “Green Building” can be a daunting element to include in any design plan.

-There’s no doubt its tough to grow with new technology and building materials as they are rapidly changing.
+There’s no doubt its tough to adapt to new technology and building materials as they are continuously evolving.

 How to build an eco house

-In 2017 we were rewarded with LEED platinum certification on a new build at 27 Farnham Ave.
-It was the first house in Ontario to receive the same accreditation.
+In 2017 we were awarded with a LEED platinum certification on a new build at 27 Farnham Ave.
+It was the first residential house in Ontario to receive this accreditation.

 In this article we’ll uncover a bit of what went into the building process.

 From the get go we had to decide how far we were going to go with our ECO intent.
 In the end, we built this project from the ground up with 80% recycled elements.

 But it still had lots of cool tricks to go with it.

 Like geothermal heating through ‘water to water’ heat pumps and bottom up radiant floor slabs, geothermal cooling and top-down supply air ducts.